Skip to main content

 Verifying Access Server Downloads with SHA256SUM

-When downloading Access Server files manually, you can ensure that the files you receive are authentic and have not been tampered with.
+When downloading Access Server files manually, you can verify that the files you receive are authentic and unaltered.
 One way to do this is by using SHA256 checksums, which provide a unique signature for each file.
 You can compare this signature with the one we provide to confirm the integrity of the downloaded files.
 If the checksum matches, you can be confident that the file is intact and authentic.

 SHA256 checksums for Access Server files